dustin10/VichUploaderBundle/README.md

 file as well.
 The file can also be configured to be removed from the file system upon removal of the entity.

+Current limitations:

-Currently the bundle supports Doctrine ORM and MongoDB.
+- Doctrine ORM and MongoDB
+- Saving/deleting files to the local filesystem only
+- Generating a relative url for the file only

 ## Documentation